MaximZhelev/movie-rating/README.md

 # movie-fight
-Search For a Movie on Both Sides We will tell you which is best!
+Search For a Movies.
+We will tell you which is best!